broadinstitute/adapt/README.md

 ```

 ## Running on Docker
 _Note: This section is optional, but may be useful for more advanced users or developers.
-You will need to install [Docker Desktop](https://docs.docker.com/get-docker/) to run on Docker._
+You will need to install [Docker](https://docs.docker.com/get-docker/)._

 If you would like to run ADAPT using a Docker container rather than installing it, you may use one of our pre-built ADAPT images.
 These have not been released yet, but will be coming soon.